qsyed/jenkins_CI_CD/README.md

 * sudo service docker start
 * sudo sytemctl enable dokcer
 * sudo usermod -a -G docker jenkins
-* docker --version
-* git --version

-> The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production.
+> The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production. again install the softwares and set up the right persmissons as show above.

-> install the following plugins on your jenkinks server:
+> From install the following plugins on your jenkinks server:
 * Docker Commons Plugin
 * Docker Pipeline
 * Docker plugin